panzerdp/dmitripavlutin.com/content/posts/152-hoc-functions/index.md

 hiFunction(); // => 'Hello!'
 ```

-B. Use functions as arguments to other function:
+B. Use functions as arguments to other functions:

 ```javascript{1,5}
 // Use as arguments